-The claimant will be notified by Medica or Alluma of the results of the preliminary review.
+The claimant will be notified by Medica or Alluma or its designated IRO of the results of the preliminary review.

 If a claimant's request is eligible for expedited external review, a notice will be sent informing claimant of eligibility for expedited external review.
-Claimant's request is assigned by the Claims Administrator to an Independent Review Organization (IRO) to conduct the expedited external review.
+Claimant's request is assigned by Medica or Alluma to an IRO to conduct the expedited external review.